Danger 5: Colonel Chestbridge

 The team's superior who gives them their missions, which always finish with a reminder to "kill Hitler".
 He has a bird's head which, in keeping with the show's style of humour, is neither explained nor mentioned by any of the characters.
 The Colonel displays open irritation and contempt for Claire and grows more irascible as the first series goes on due to the team's failures to kill Hitler and end the war, escalating to using a shotgun to keep order during a briefing.

 He is seemingly retired at the start of the second series but is targeted and killed by Hitler.

 Episodes

 Series 1 (2012)

 This list is ordered by the original air dates on SBS One in Australia.

 Series 2 (2015)

 Series 2 began airing on 4 January 2015.

 Legacy

-Danger 5 has been released on Netflix in the United States, Australia, Ireland, New Zealand and the United Kingdom.
+Danger 5 has been released on Netflix in the United States, Australia, New Zealand and the United Kingdom.

 A brand-new series of audio stories featuring the original cast was released in 2020 via Audible.